CS351-Group-Project/Full-Stack-Project/README.md

    Save, Share, and Contribute: Users can save favorite recipes, share them with friends, or contribute their own personal variations.
    Multimedia Support: Recipes include images, step-by-step videos, and optional audio narration to enhance engagement.

+#Idea 4  – Samith – Inspiration:
+The USA is home to a large collection of races, cultures, ideas, and people.
+However, much of this diversity is a shallow copy of the originals.
+For deeply cultural people, this creates a void of festivals, rituals, and experiences that connect them to their roots.
+Many miss out on the joy of celebrations, community gatherings, and traditions that make cultures vibrant.

+Implementation:
+A web application that collects festivals, temple events, and cultural occasions according to the calendar.
+The app will:

+Provide a cultural calendar showing upcoming events.

+Allow filtering by culture, religion, or location.

+Integrate maps to show nearby temples and cultural centers.

+Send reminders and notifications for important cultural occasions.

+This way, users can experience festivals, attend gatherings, and reconnect with their cultural identity even while living in the USA.

 # Idea Finalization